 Deep Learning for Trading?
 Not so fast…

 However, as anyone who has used deep learning in trading can attest, the problem is not nearly as simple as just feeding some market data to an algorithm and using the predictions to make trading decisions.
-Some of the common issues that need to be solved include:
+Some of the common issues that need to be solved include:- Working out a sensible way to frame the forecasting problem, for example as a classification or regression problem.

 - Scaling data in a way that facilitates the training of the deep network.